 We also took a screenshot of the same notification as it appeared on a Google phone:

-From this, it seems pretty clear that Disney World will continue to operate as usual for now.
+From this, it seems pretty clear that Disney World will continue operating as usual.
 This means six-foot social distancing in place, mask wear at all times (unless stationary and actively eating, drinking, or taking an outdoor photo and socially distanced), 35% capacity in the theme parks, and temperature checks for all Guests.

-That being said, the message also notes that Disney will take a look at the changes made by Governor DeSantis and evaluate them.
-So, although Disney is not yet making any changes operationally when it comes to the pandemic-era rules they have in place, Disney World may do so in the future as part of the theme parks’ phased reopening process amid the pandemic.
+That being said, the message also notes that Disney will look at the changes made by Governor DeSantis and evaluate them.
+So, although Disney is not yet making any changes operationally regarding the pandemic-era rules they have in place, Disney World may do so in the future as part of the theme parks’ phased reopening process amid the pandemic.
 At the end of the message, Disney encourages Guests to get their COVID-19 vaccine.

 According to Centers for Disease Control and Prevention data, 20.9 million doses have been distributed to the state, and 15.5 million shots have been administered in a state with a population of roughly 21.5 million people.

-Walt Disney Company CEO Bob Chapek has stated that when it comes to capacity restrictions at the parks, for example, Disney will make changes as COVID-19 vaccines become more widely distributed.
+Walt Disney Company CEO Bob Chapek has stated that regarding park capacity restrictions, for example, Disney will change as COVID-19 vaccines become more widely distributed.
 However, the company has not provided an update on this since February 2021.

-Do you think Disney World should return to normal, pre-pandemic operations, or should Disney wait a while longer before making more changes?
+Do you think Disney World should return to normal, pre-pandemic operations, or should Disney wait longer before making more changes?